RobertCastro/RobertCastro/README.md

-- 👋 Hi, I’m @RobertCastro
+- 👋 Hi, I’m Robert Castro
-- 👀 I’m interested in ...
+- 👀 I’m Software Engineer
-- 🌱 I’m currently learning ...
+- 🌱 I’m Senior Technical SEO
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ReactJS, AWS, Drupal and WordPress projects
-- 📫 How to reach me ...
+- 📫 How to reach me hola@robertcastro.co

 <!---
 RobertCastro/RobertCastro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.